PublicSoftTools

 Passport Photo Size Requirements by Country

-CountrySize (mm)Size (inches)Output at 300 DPIBackground
+CountrySize (mm)Size (inches)At 300 DPIBackground

 United States51 × 512 × 2 in600 × 600 pxWhite